 During the trip a specialist tells us more about the birds.
 About the white-tailed eagle that eats two puffins eat a day.
 How?
 They wait above their burrows and when the puffin comes out, they attack.
 That’s what they call fast food for sea eagles.
 In addition, we are told that two puffins always mate for life unless one of them dies, of course.
 Puffins can reach forty years old and only start pairing at six years old.
 Furthermore they only come to land to breed, between late april and late August, after that they leave for the wide open sea, where exactly is a mystery.
 In this area there are also birds that closely resemble the Atlantic puffin, these also belong to the puffin family but have no red beak.
 From a distance it’s hard to distinguish them.

-Can you see the puffins on the three following pictures?
+Can you see the puffins on the first three pictures below?

 And the sheep on this picture?